 In listeriosis, numerous manners of transmission have been described.
 Ingestion of L.monocytogenes in food is one of the most important routes.
-It is probable that food-borne exposure to Listeria is a routine event for all humans because of the ubiquity of L.monocytogenes.
 In peripartum and utero, the organism can be vertically transmitted from mother to fetus.
 There are also many other modes for transmission less frequent possible modes include animal to person transmission.